ldn-softdev/Rpnn/README.md

 ```
 When NN tries once all the given input patterns and learns from them (by back-propagating the resulting error adjusting its weights towards the closer match)
 it's called an _epoch_.
 Because the _error plane_ is always smoothly differentiable, it inevitably leads towards the minimum either local or global
-(thanks to the _learning rule_), however, it certainly requires an _unknown_ number of such itterations (epochs). `Rpnn` typically reach the minimums quite
+(thanks to the _learning rule_), however, it certainly requires an _unknown_ number of such iterations (epochs). `Rpnn` typically reach the minimums quite
 quickly and then (if LMD is enabled) will try bouncing itself out of the found LM and will descend into another one.
-To cap the number of such itterations the number of ephoch sets the limit.
-The maximum number of epochs is given as the only standalone attribute to Rpnn (if
+To cap the number of such iterations the number of epoch sets the limit.
+The maximum number of epochs is given as the only standalone attribute to `Rpnn` (if
 omitted, then default number `100000` is used).

 The above mostly applies when _BLM_ search is not engaged, otherwise, there the number of attempts is rather limited by the number of LM found (which is a
-combinations of 2 factors `BLM_RDCE` and _target error_), thogh setting ephoch number to a very shallow value (even in _BLM_) is not advisable, as it may
+combinations of 2 factors `BLM_RDCE` and _target error_), though setting epoch number to a very shallow value (even in _BLM_) is not advisable, as it may
 result in a premature end of convergence even before reaching the LM.